ConfederacyOfGaia/Gaia/fighter.md

 When you are wielding a melee weapon in one hand and no other Weapons, you gain a +2 bonus to Damage Rolls with that weapon.

+#### Flinger

+You gain a +2 bonus to attack rolls made when throwing a weapon or using a sling.
+In addition, every melee weapon you are wielding has the thrown (range 10/30) property.

 #### Great Weapon Fighting

 When you roll a 1 or 2 on a damage die for an Attack you make with a melee weapon that you are wielding with two hands, you can reroll the die and must use the new roll, even if the new roll is a 1 or a 2.
 The weapon must have the Two-Handed or Versatile property for you to gain this benefit.

+#### Mounted

+When mounted, you and the creature you are riding gain a +1 to your AC.  *Move this to the Mounted Knight and Mounted Archer archetypes*

 #### Protection